-Both of them also have pretty stellar reviews and are undoubtedly suitable for most homeowners and mid-level professionals working on a farm, running a small firewood business, and so on.
+Both of them also have pretty stellar reviews.
+They are undoubtedly suitable for most homeowners and mid-level professionals working on a farm, running a small firewood business, and so on.

 Comparison: Power Output

-After having taken a look at the characteristics, you might have noticed that these two models offer quite the same power output of 55.5cm3 and the bar length is similar, too (Husqvarna 18-20 inches, Stihl 16-20 inches).
-So, we’ll look at the other points further.
+After looking at the characteristics, you might have noticed that these two models offer quite the same power output of 55.5cm3.
+The bar length is similar, too (the Husqvarna Rancher is 18-20 inches, and the Stihl ms291 is 16-20 inches).

 Comparison: Operation and Weight

-What’s more, according to a whole bunch of reviews – and personally, my own experience is similar – the Rancher will make cutting wood a quicker process, while the Yard Boss is best for dealing with rough wood thanks to the low-end torque.
+What’s more, according to a whole bunch of reviews – and personally, my own experience is similar – the Rancher will make cutting wood a quicker process, while the Farm Boss is best for dealing with rough wood thanks to the low-end torque.

 Winner: Husqvarna 455 Rancher

-However, I saw an edge in the Rancher here, with chain brake and LowVib dampeners that just seemed to give me a more reassuring and more comfortable ride.
+However, I saw an edge in the Rancher here, with chain brake and LowVib dampeners that seemed to give me a more reassuring and comfortable ride.